mansicer/MAIC/README.md

 pip install qplex_smac/
 ```

-As MAIC contains implementation with QPLEX mixing network, please install the QPLEX version of SMAC in `qplex_smac` folder.
+As MAIC contains implementation with QPLEX mixing network (https://github.com/wjh720/QPLEX), please install the QPLEX version of SMAC in `qplex_smac` folder.
 You can also run algorithms without QPLEX mixing network integration with default SMAC installed (https://github.com/oxwhirl/smac).

 ## Run an experiment